Please read the following information before completing the application.

 Examples of long-term training:

-The Fund will pay up to $3,500 (per person for all long term training funded per person) for the cost of the training program and course materials.
+The Fund will pay up to $10,000 (per person for all long-term training funded) for the cost of the training program and course materials.

-The Fund will pay a training allowance up to $100 per day for unpaid education leave approved by your employer to attend in-class or practicum training days (to a maximum 238 days per person for all long-term training funded per person) (for example: five days per week of approved leave could be $2,000 a month for an employee working full-time hours).
-This amount will be pro-rated for employees working part-time or less than 7.5 hours per day.
+The Fund will pay a training allowance of $125 per day for unpaid education leave approved by your employer to attend in-class or practicum training days (to a maximum 238 days per person for all long-term training funded).
+For example: five days per week of approved leave could be $2,500 a month for an employee working full-time hours.

-Casual employees who may miss work due to training, will need to submit payroll proof of hours and shifts worked in the six months prior to the date of their application or the start of their training whichever is sooner (i.e. application date Mar.
-30, 2023; proof of hours and shifts worked from Oct.
-1, 2022 – Mar.
-30, 2023).
-(See “Frequently Asked Questions” below for a detailed explanation of the training allowance.)
+Casual employees, who may miss work due to training, will need to submit payroll proof of 488 hours and shifts worked in the six months prior to the date of their application or the start of their training whichever is sooner to be eligible for the training allowance. (i.e., application date March 30, 2023; proof of hours and shifts worked from October 1, 2022 – March 30, 2023).

 The course/program should be taken at a British Columbia public post-secondary college or institute or a B.C.
 School District Continuing/Adult Education program.
 Some distance training at out-of-province public institutions may be eligible.